nikitavoloboev/data/networking/peer-to-peer/ipfs.md

 - [IPSQL](https://github.com/mikeal/IPSQL) - Decentralized database that can run in IPFS.
 It implements the SQL schema, data model, and query language.
 - [IPFS telegra.ph clone](https://github.com/alexstep/ipfs-telegra.ph) - Minimalist publishing tool for post data to IPFS network.
 UI cloned from Telegra.ph
 - [gomobile-ipfs](https://github.com/ipfs-shipyard/gomobile-ipfs) - IPFS and libp2p on Mobile, with Gomobile.
+- [Gantry](https://github.com/gregdhill/ipfs-oci) - Move container images to and from IPFS.